wp-plugins/folder-gallery/readme.txt

 See http://projects.nickstakenburg.com/lightview/documentation for details about Lightview options.

+Lightview need to be reinstall everytime the plugin is updated.

 == Screenshots ==
 1. Folder Gallery Options
 2. Folder Gallery in a post